situx/sparqlunicornGoesGIS_testdata/README.md

 Data can be accessed:
 * In the webbrowser using the Github Page of this repository in HTML, JSON and TTL
 * In QGIS as FeatureCollections using the links GithubPage/index.json
+* Using a IIIF viewer using the link GithubPage/iiif